cpwr-devops/DevOps-Examples-Doc/docs/pipelines/readme.md

 -   Compuware and 3rd party tools used in the pipelines
 -   Instructions setting up and configuring Jenkins and SonarQube
 -   Code snippets or sample code for:
-	- general purpose for use in a Jenkins
+	- general purpose for use in Jenkins
 	- making use of the  [ISPW REST API](https://devops.api.compuware.com/apis/rest_api.html)  and  [Topaz CLI](https://devops.api.compuware.com/apis/topaz_cli.html), which may be  [used in tools other than Jenkins](https://devops.api.compuware.com/pipelines/alternatives_to_jenkins.html).

 ::: warning